Mega deal: Indians trade star Lindor, Carrasco to Mets

 Cleveland had run out of options.
 Lindor has turned down numerous long-term contract offers from the Indians, betting on himself and knowing he could get more money from a major-market team when he becomes a free agent.

-He is only under contract through the 2021 season, so the Mets will have to quickly get to work on locking him up long-term.
+He's only signed for another season, so the Mets will have to quickly get to work on locking up Lindor long-term.

 The Indians made it known that Lindor was available for the right price.
 And while it’s never easy to trade a generational talent with perhaps his best years still ahead of him, Cleveland’s financial situation was never going to make it possible to keep him.